Raqibreyaz/Multithreaded-Proxy-Web-Server-With-Cache/architecture.md

 where current code breaks:

 - fixed size buffer not capable of getting full responses many times ✅(fixed)
-- fails to get binary data from cache file
+- fails to get binary data from cache file ✅(solved by sending as raw data)
 - fails to rewrite html according to our proxy
 - code became messy , not clearly broke in terms of solving individual problems like redirection, handling https connection and data transfer, serving cached response, serving fetched response ✅(introduced new design)
-- multithreaded code causes the application in hang state, currentl ssl code fails in multithreading environment,
+- multithreaded code causes the application in hang state, currentl ssl code fails in multithreading environment ✅(solved by thread pool)

 now current scenario: